vinsurf/ubuntooth/README.md

 sudo apt install -y git && cd / && sudo mkdir usr/local/vinsurf && cd /usr/local/vinsurf && sudo git clone https://github.com/vinsurf/ubuntooth.git && cd ubuntooth && sudo chmod 777 giorgino-test.sh && ./giorgino-test.sh

-Questo script installerà Krita, Meshlab e Blender nelle loro versioni più aggiornate e tutti i plugin di Blender creati dal Dr. Patrick Moore per il dentale.
-Dobbiamo però dire a Blender dove si trovano i plugin ed attivarli manualmente.
+This script will install Krita, Meshlab and Blender in their latest versions and all Blender plugins created by Dr. Patrick Moore for the dental.
+But we have to tell Blender where the plugins are located and activate them manually.
-Aprite Blender, File, User Preferences, cliccate sul tab File e alla voce Scripts indicate questo indirizzo /usr/local/vinsurf/scripts/
+Open Blender, File, User Preferences, click on the File tab, and in Scripts, enter: /usr/local/vinsurf/scripts/

 ![](https://dl.dropboxusercontent.com/s/jjoubh9f0igcike/blenderuserpreference.png?dl=0)

-Cliccate su Save User Settings e passate al tab Add-ons
+Click Save User Settings and go to the Add-ons tab

 Enable the addon and it's dependencies in user preferences (don't forget every time to Save User Settings).
 ![](https://dl.dropboxusercontent.com/s/a2zh0szm6mspax8/Screenshot_20170303_175223.png?dl=0)